redsanket/spark/external/oozie/guide/auth.rst

 - ``yca-cert-add-to-jobconf``: This can be *true* or *false*, default being *true* for backward compatibility reasons.
 If it is set to true, YCA certificate will be added to action configuration.
 Adding YCA certificate to action configuration is less secure because the certificate is visible in the Configuration page of the Job UI and has to be secured by additionally setting ``mapreduce.job.acl-view-job`` to only users or groups with access instead of * (all).
-  Instead, YCA certificate is now added as secret key to action configuration. :ref:`This example explains more <yca_cert_secretkey_example>`.
+  Instead, YCA certificate is now added as secret key to action credentials. :ref:`This example explains more <yca_cert_secretkey_example>`.
-  Therefore, it is good to set this property to *false* and retrive the YCA certificate from secret keys.
+  Therefore, it is good to set this property to *false* and retrieve the YCA certificate from secret keys.

   For example, the following contains the hosts of the production ``httpproxy``: ``http://roles.corp.yahoo.com:9999/ui/role?action=view&name=grid.blue.prod.httpproxy``
   This role is the parent role containing the staging, research, and production ``httpproxy`` hosts: ``http://roles.corp.yahoo.com:9999/ui/role?action=view&name=grid.blue.httpproxy``